BorgXQ/continuo/README.md

 npm start
 ```

 Development uses `.venv`, with `bin/python` on Linux/macOS or `Scripts/python.exe` on Windows.
 Set `CONTINUO_PYTHON` to an absolute interpreter path to override it.
 Building the DBN dependency requires Git and a C/C++ compiler (Microsoft C++ Build Tools on Windows).
-FFmpeg is included in the Windows bundle for audio decoding support.
+The Python backend does not bundle the FFmpeg or FFprobe command-line executables; Electron retains its own media libraries.

 ```sh
 npm run typecheck